 If you find the text guide above difficult, please watch this guide video that exactly shows how you can delete Snapchat messages.

 Don’t Hesitate to Delete Wrong Messages

-If you are concerned about the wrong messages thinking that they might offend the recipient or it’s simply not right thing to do, it could be wiser to simply delete those messages.
+If you are concerned about the wrong messages thinking that they might offend the recipient or it’s simply not the right thing to do, it could be wiser to simply delete those messages.
 Sometimes saying less is better to keep the relationship.

 A simple but important tip about snap chatting from this lady could prevent you from sending a wrong message.
-Especially if you are sending an important or a sensitive message, stop what you are doing and focus on writing a right message.
+Especially if you are sending an important or a sensitive message, stop what you are doing and focus on writing the right message.

 pls ppl. do not snap chat when your hands are wet. this will lead to sending it to the wrong person.— ❀ bethpac ❀ (@KeolaBeth) January 6, 2020

 After writing a message, do double check if the recipient and the message are correct.
 The person below seems to start the year 2020 by sending Snapchats to the wrong person.
 Hopefully, that person hasn’t read the message yet so that it can be deleted.